itstreefam/codeHistories/README.md

 9. You should see a “Code Histories activated.” message on the bottom right of the screen when it is running.

-10. Press on the multi-play button (which says “Code Histories commit” if you hover over it) the first time to enter Code Histories terminal; .bash_profile should be automatically created and loaded so that you can use "codehistories" prefix to trigger auto-commit mechanism.
+10. Press on the multi-play button (which says “Code Histories commit” if you hover over it) for the first time to enter a bash terminal with .bash_profile automatically loaded in the terminal session for you; for subsequent "bash" terminal sessions, if you want to use "codehistories" prefix to trigger auto-commit mechanism, you need to run ```source .bash_profile``` first.

 ## Important notes

-1. When the extension starts, it will automatically create .bash_profile in your project's folder and add the following information:

-    ```
-    codehistories() {
-    if [ "$#" -eq 0 ]; then
-        echo "Usage: codehistories <command> [args]"
-        return
-    fi
-    cmd="$*"

-    # Get current date and time in the format [M/D/YYYY, HH:MM:SS AM/PM]
-    timestamp=$(date +"[%-m/%-d/%Y, %I:%M:%S %p]")

-    # Print a newline to output.txt
-    echo "\n" | tee -a output.txt

-    # Print the timestamp to output.txt
-    echo "Execution Time: $timestamp" | tee -a output.txt

-    # Execute the command and append the output
-    eval "$cmd" 2>&1 | tee -a output.txt
-    }
-    ```
-    This is to make sure that when you run ```codehistories <cmd> [args]```, the bash terminal can understand and capture the execution's output.
+1. When the extension starts, it will automatically create a custom .bash_profile in your project's folder to make sure that when you run ```codehistories <cmd> [args]```, the bash terminal can understand and capture the execution's output.
 You need to always run your code with ```codehistories``` as prefix since it is an important keyword for the tool to capture both the output and the code state.

 2. In case you don't want to type out full execution command every time, you use Ctrl + Shift + C (or CMD + Shift + C on Mac) to update the command for the subsequent executions.
 Then you can press the multi-play button to run the updated execution.
 For e.g. if you want to run a python file, you set the command to ```python main.py```.
 Note that this command will be updated for all future executions until you change it again.